COMMUNITY SUPPORT

 Who is Community Support for?

-• Community Support can be used explore careers, jobs, and businesses as part of learning about what employment entails.
+• Community Support can be used to explore careers, jobs, and businesses as part of learning about what employment entails.

 Why Casa?